textX/textX/docs/about/contributing.md

    Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8 and the
+5. When you're done making changes, check that your changes pass flake8, the tests, and have a look at the coverage:
-   tests:

-        $ flake8 textX tests
+        $ flake8 textx tests/functional
         $ py.test tests/functional/
+        $ coverage run --source textx -m py.test tests/functional
+        $ coverage report

+   In case you have doubts, have also a look at the html rendered version of the coverage results:

+        $ coverage html

 6. Commit your changes and push your branch to GitHub: